priyadsilva/dockermon/README.md

 SOLUTION:

-option1 - using nginx-prometheus exporter.
+option1 is implemented using nginx-prometheus exporter.

-option2 - using cadvisor.
+option2 is implemented using using cadvisor.